NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Introduction

 \section{Introduction}

 Nowadays, machine learning, and more particularly deep learning, has achieved promising results on a wide spectrum of AI application domains.
 In order to process large amounts of data, most competitive approaches rely on the use of deep neural networks.
 Such models require to be trained and the process of training usually corresponds to solving a complex optimization problem.
 The development of fast methods is urgently needed to speed up the learning process and obtain efficiently trained models.
-In this paper, we introduce a new optimization framework for solving such problems. -0.04in \textbf{Main contributions of our paper:} \begin{itemize} \item We propose a new accelerated gradient method of Nesterov type for convex and non-convex stochastic optimization; \item We analyze the properties of the method both theoretically and experimentally; \item We show that our method is robust to the selection of hyperparameters and competitive with baseline methods in various benchmarks. \end{itemize} -0.05in \textbf{Organization of our paper:} \begin{itemize} \item Section \ref{subsec_Preli} gives the theoretical background for our method. \item In Section \ref{sec:model and theory}, we propose an accelerated system of Stochastic Differential Equations (SDE) and an appropriate solver that rely on a particular discretization of the SDE's system.
-The obtained method, referred to as NAG-GS (Nesterov Accelerated Gradient with Gauss-Seidel Splitting), is first discussed in terms of convergence in the simple but central case of quadratic functions.
-Moreover, we apply our method for solving a 1-dimensional non-convex SDE for which we bring strong numerical evidences of the superior acceleration allowed by NAG-GS method compared to classical SDE solvers, see Appendix \ref{sec:convergence stat distribution}. \item In Section \ref{sec:experiments}, NAG-GS is tested to tackle stochastic optimization problems of increasing complexity and dimension, starting from the logistic regression model to the training of large machine learning models such as ResNet20, ResNet50 and Transformers. \end{itemize}
+In this paper, we introduce a new optimization framework for solving such problems. \textbf{Main contributions of our paper:} \begin{itemize} \item We propose a new accelerated gradient method of Nesterov type for convex and non-convex stochastic optimization; \item We analyze the properties of the proposed method both theoretically and empirically; \item We show that our method is robust to the selection of learning rate values, memory-efficient compared with AdamW and competitive with baseline methods in various benchmarks. \end{itemize} \textbf{Organization of our paper:} \begin{itemize} \item Section \ref{subsec_Preli} gives the theoretical background for our method. \item In Section \ref{sec:model and theory}, we propose an accelerated system of Stochastic Differential Equations (SDE) and a corresponding solver based on a specific discretization method.
+This method, called NAG-GS (Nesterov Accelerated Gradient with Gauss-Seidel Splitting), is initially discussed in terms of convergence for quadratic functions.
+Additionally, we apply NAG-GS to solve a 1-dimensional non-convex SDE and provide strong numerical evidence of its superior acceleration compared to classical SDE solvers in Section \ref{sec:convergence stat distribution} of the Appendix. \item In Section \ref{sec:experiments}, NAG-GS is tested to tackle stochastic optimization problems of increasing complexity and dimension, starting from the logistic regression model to the training of large machine learning models such as ResNet-20, VGG-11 and Transformers. \end{itemize}